On the cohomological dimension of the moduli space of Riemann surfaces: Length and area functionals

-The same definitions can be given for real-valued functions defined on an open subset of $\ol{\PP\Hcal'_n(m)}^{sm}$.
-Indeed, in this case the period map lands in $\Hbb^1(\ul{\CC}_{C,P})$; so we still have an exact sequence
+\begin{remark} The definitions and remarks of the current section can be also given for real-valued functions defined on an open subset of ${\PP\Omega\M'_{g,n}(\ol{\vc{m}})}$.
+Indeed, in this case the local period map lands in $\Hbb^1(\ul{\CC}_{C,\vc{p}})$; so we still have an exact sequence